 • dry wheezing;

-• weight loss associated with the refusal of the child to eat;
+• weight loss associated with the child’s refusal to eat;

-• shortness of breath, which greatly interferes with eating.
+• shortness of breath, which is very disturbing when eating.

-Early bronchiolitis is the easiest to treat, and in the late form of the disease, symptoms can persist for more than 3 months.
+Easiest to treat early bronchiolitis, and with a late form of the disease, symptoms may persist for more than 3 months

 As for chronic bronchiolitis, shortness of breath is its constant companion.
 Body temperature constantly rises and falls.
-Weakness is observed, sputum is released when coughing, the skin has a bluish tint.
+There is weakness, sputum is produced when coughing, and the skin has a bluish tint.
 The fingers become like drumsticks.

 Features of the disease in infants and newborns

-The most common cases of bronchiolitis are children under the age of one year.
-Infants carry this disease much harder, so when the first signs appear, you should seek medical help.
+Most often, children under the age of one year suffer from bronchiolitis.
+Infants suffer from this disease much more severely, so when the first signs appear, it is necessary to seek medical help.

 • attacks of asphyxia (temporary cessation of breathing);